Emmanuella22/Emmanuella22/README.md

-- 👋 Hi, I’m @Emmanuella22
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...HTML,CSS,JS,REACT.JS
+-  Hi 👋, I’m Ella
-- 💞️ I’m looking forward to meeting other developers.
+- I'm passionate software developer, open to collaborations and meeting new people.
 - 📫 How to reach me ... emmanuellaonedibe@gmail.com

 <!---